 - Be personal: Why not change up your virtual quizzes?
 Thanks to Luke, Team Hive has been guessing baby photos and ‘say what you see’ with team photos.
 And let’s not forget Hive customer Oakbrook Finance, who’ve been playing “Whose fridge is this?” every week!

-These employee engagement ideas are super easy to pick up and run with, but activities and initiatives always work better with an element of focus, measurement and employee buy-in!
+Our employee engagement ideas are super easy to pick up and run with, but activities and initiatives always work better with an element of focus, measurement and employee buy-in!

-That’s why many of our customers regularly gather employee feedback via Hive to clearly understand the biggest drivers and blockers of engagement at their organisation, creating engagement action plans off the back of solid data and determining metrics for measuring success.
+That’s why many of our customers regularly gather employee feedback via Hive to clearly understand the biggest drivers and blockers of employee engagement at their organisation, creating engagement action plans off the back of solid data and determining metrics for measuring success.

 7 Survey Questions Proven to Track Employee Engagement